-Miami Dade College Foundation, Inc. (the "Foundation") (the "Organization") is a Florida not-for-profit corporation formed to serve as a direct-support organization, as defined in Section 1004.70 of the Florida Statutes, of Miami Dade College (the "College"), which is legally separate but financially accountable to the College.
-The Foundation was organized and operates exclusively to receive, hold, invest, and administer property and to make expenditures to, or for the benefit of the College including educational and cultural events.
-The change in net assets and financial position of the Foundation may differ from those which might be obtained if the Foundation was not a direct-support organization of the College.
-The effect of those differences may be material.
+Miami Dade College Foundation, Inc. (the "Foundation") is a Florida not-for-profit corporation established to serve as a direct-support organization, as defined in Section 1004.70 of the Florida Statutes, to Miami Dade College (the "College").
+Although the Foundation is legally separate, it is financially accountable to the College and exists solely to benefit the College.
+The Foundation receives, invests, and administers resources to support the College's mission, including the enhancement of educational access, student success, and cultural enrichment.
+As a direct support organization, the Foundation's financial activities and position may differ materially from those of an independent nonprofit.